tbielawa/Taboot/docs/development.rst

 Tools
 -----
-Poseidon uses what is becoming a pretty standard and a quite simple toolset.
+Taboot uses what is becoming a pretty standard and a quite simple toolset.

 Required Tools